 Depending on your lifestyle, your rv expenses can be relatively low or they may cost you a small fortune.
-There is no such thing as a “typical” budget - everyone’s rv budget is going to be different, and yours will depend on how you use your motor home and do your money management.
+There is no such thing as a “typical” budget - everyone’s rv budget is going to be different, and yours will depend on how you use your motor home.
 However, based on my experience as a full-timer, I can give you some guidelines and an idea of the various categories of expenses.

 Artists' Drive in Death Valley National Park

 I drive between 55-60 mph most of the time in Mehitabel, a 27’ Winnebago Sightseer, and I tow a Toyota Corolla.
 I believe Shell gasoline gives me somewhat better mileage, but that could be wrong.
 On the last, very windy long haul, I was getting 9.25 – 9.75 mpg.
 The less weight you carry, the better you will do, so empty those holding tanks, and limit the amount of fresh water you carry.
 I like to have about ¼ tank of fresh water, so I can handle an unexpected overnight if needed.
 Obviously, if you tend to stay in one place for long periods of time, you will save a lot on fuel costs.